Druidry (modern)

-Druidry, sometimes termed Druidism, is a modern spiritual or religious movement that promotes the cultivation of honorable relationships with the physical landscapes, flora, fauna, and diverse peoples of the world, as well as with nature deities, and spirits of nature and place.
+Druidry, sometimes termed Druidism, is a modern movement of spirituality or religion that promotes the cultivation of honorable relationships with the physical landscapes, flora, fauna, and diverse peoples of the world, as well as with nature deities, and spirits of nature and place.
 Theological beliefs among modern Druids are diverse; however, all modern Druids venerate the divine essence of nature.

-While there are significant interregional and intergroup variations in modern Druidry practice, Druids across the globe are unified by a core set of shared spiritual and devotional practices: meditation; prayer/conversation with deities and spirits; the use of extra-sensory methods of seeking wisdom and guidance; the use of nature-based spiritual frameworks to structure devotional practices and rituals; and a regular practice of nature connection and environmental stewardship work.
+While there are significant variations in the expression and practice of modern Druidry, a core set of spiritual and devotional practices may be observed, including: meditation; prayer/conversation with deities and spirits; the use of extra-sensory methods of seeking wisdom and guidance; the use of nature-based spiritual frameworks to structure devotional practices and rituals; and a regular practice of nature connection and environmental stewardship work.

-Arising from the 18th century Romanticist movement in Britain, which glorified the ancient Celtic peoples of the Iron Age, the early neo-Druids aimed to imitate the Iron Age priests who were also known as druids.
-At the time, little accurate information was known about these ancient priests, and the modern Druidic movement has no direct connection to them, despite contrary claims made by some modern Druids.
+Neo-Druidry emerged in 18th-century Britain as part of the Romantic movement, which idealized the perceived spiritual wisdom and natural harmony of ancient Celtic societies.
+Early neo-Druids sought to emulate the Iron Age priestly class known as the druids, despite the limited and often speculative historical knowledge available at the time.
+As such, modern Druidic traditions are not directly descended from ancient practices, but rather are modern reconstructions or reinterpretations inspired by Romantic ideals and later scholarly and folkloric sources.

 In the late 18th century, modern Druids developed fraternal organizations modeled on Freemasonry that employed the romantic figure of the British Druids and Bards as symbols of the indigenous spirituality of Prehistoric Britain.
-Some of these groups were purely fraternal and cultural, such as the oldest one that remains, the Ancient Order of Druids founded in 1781, creating traditions from the national imagination of Britain.
+Some of these groups were purely fraternal and cultural, such as the oldest one that remains, the Ancient Order of Druids, founded in 1781, which created traditions from the national imagination of Britain.
 Others, in the early 20th century, merged with contemporary movements such as the physical culture movement and naturism.
-Since the 1980s, some modern druid groups have adopted similar methodologies to those of Celtic Reconstructionist Paganism in an effort to create a more historically accurate practice.
-However, there is still controversy over how much resemblance modern Druidism may or may not have to the Iron Age druids.
+Since the 1980s, some modern druid groups have adopted methodologies similar to those of Celtic Reconstructionist Paganism to create a more historically accurate practice.
+However, there is still controversy over how closely modern Druidism resembles the Iron Age Druids.

-By 2020, modern Druidry had spread to 34 nations, across 6 continents, and had taken root in 17 diverse biomes.
-The importance that modern Druids attributed to Celtic language and culture, circa 2020, varied depending upon the physical and cultural environments in which the individual Druid lived.
-By 2020, roughly 92% of world Druids were living outside the British Isles.
+By 2020, modern Druidry had spread to 34 nations across six continents and had taken root in 17 diverse biomes.
+The importance that modern Druids attributed to Celtic language and culture, circa 2020, varied depending on the physical and cultural environments in which individual Druids lived.
+By 2020, roughly 92% of world Druids were residing outside the British Isles.
+While modern Druidry has spread rapidly across the globe, Druids do not proselytize, and 74% of world Druids actively work to keep their spiritual practices private.